scientific-python/blog.scientific-python.org/content/posts/scientific-python/scientific-python-project/index.md

 title: "Scientific Python: Community developed, community owned"
 date: 2022-08-14
 draft: false
-tags: ["Community", "Scientific-Python"]
+tags: ["community", "scientific-python"]
-description: "Learn about the Scientific Python project."
+description: |
+  Introducing the Scientific Python project: why it is necessary, what it hopes to achieve, and the various mechanisms by which it will operate.
 displayInList: true
 author: ["Juanita Gómez"]